milesChild/image-processing/ImageProcessing/README.md

 > Also in the ProcessableImageImpl class, we modified the constructors to be able to support loading in of any file type from a path.
 The constructor calls on the appropriate helper based on the image type the user wants to load in.
 >
 > As soon as an image is loaded in, it is automatically converted into a ProcessableImageImpl object.
 This removes the necessity of having individual objects for each of the different file types that a user may load in.
+>
+> We decided to do image I/O in the controller implementation rather than the model. (i.e. we moved the load and save methods into the controller and out of the model)

 # Model, View, Controller Overview: